How CBD is made - A beginners guide.

 Cannabis contains over 110 Cannabinoids - one of which is CBD, the second most prominent chemical found in all Cannabis plants.
 Most CBD products are derived from Hemp (A type of Cannabis that have a high concentration of Cannabidiol with less than 0.3% THC).
 This allows users to experience its benefits without the 'high' associated with Marijuana.
 For these reasons It is legally sold and consumed around the UK and many other countries.
 Day by day new forms of CBD are being produced - all of which posses different properties.
 In this article we will discuss some of these manufacturing processes.

 The production of Hemp is where we begin.
 In order to start the cultivation process, farmers must obtain a permit that allows them to do so.
-This ensures the particular strain ( Commonly Sativa L) complies with EU laws and regulations.
+This ensures the particular strain of Cannabis complies with EU laws and regulations.
 Once this is established, cuttings are usually taken to ensure each plant shares the same genetics.
 They are then planted and nurtured until they are ready to harvest.

 This is the process in which CBD is extracted from the rich dried plant matter above.
-For manufactures, it is important to optimise purity whilst maintaining the presence of valuable ingredients such as Terpenes, Flavanoids and Cannabinoids - It is usually done in a controlled laboratory by professionals to ensure the end product is of high quality.
+For manufactures, it is important to optimise purity whilst preserving the valuable ingredients such as Terpenes, Flavanoids and Cannabinoids - It is usually done in a controlled laboratory by professionals to ensure the end product is of high quality.

 Below we will describe the three of the most popular methods used: